hybridgroup/cylon/README.md

     npm install cylon

 Then install modules for whatever hardware support you want to use from your robot (in this case, an Arduino using the Firmata protocol):

     npm install cylon-firmata

 ## Examples

-**Note:** before running examples in the `examples/` dir from source, make sure to compile using `grunt coffee` first.
+The example below connects to an Arduino that has the Firmata sketch installed, and that is connected on the port `/dev/ttyACM0`.
+Every second, it turns the LED either on, or off.
+You need to install Firmata on your Arduino, and to change the `port` parameter to match the port that your system is actually using.

-### Javascript:
+### JavaScript:

 ```javascript
 var Cylon = require("cylon");